• HOME

 JAMES MOODY'S 80th BIRTHDAY - Bermuda - 2005

 Jack lost most of his technique after a Staph infection almost killed him in 2004.
-Jill surprised him with a one hour's notice of this concert while on Joe Segal's Jazz Cruise.
+Jill surprised him with a one hour's notice of this concert on Joe Segal's Jazz Cruise.
 He hadn't played for 6 months but rose to the occasion by playing an aggressive set with Hod and Stephanie.
-Jill did Jack a favor by getting him back on stage again, renewing his interest in playing music.
+Jill did Jack a favor by getting him back on stage again, renewing his interest in music.

 Picture